dougdyson/katas/challenges/addingBigNumbers/notes.md

 ### Version 1 - Lessons relearned
 #### **reduce() vs while()**
 I was determined to use reduceRights and not use a while loop, thinking that a bug in a while loop can create an infinite loop.
-But I was wrong.
-The while loop is much more readable and easier to debug.
+But I was wrong and just spread the other conditions out into new code.

 #### **Single condition vs multiple conditions in loop**
 I was determined to be as explicit as possible, thinking there would be less chance of bugs with less conditions.
 However, as I have learned before, this can make the code less readable and more difficult to debug.